aimms/documentation/pro/client-server-comm.rst

 		- messages should not exceed 1000 AIMMS elements.
 In other words, the cardinality of each argument from a delegated procedure should be less than 1000.
 Please remember that DelegateToServer procedures should not transfer data, but only adjustment parameters.
 Data are optimally transferred through an AIMMS case.

 	* If the number of messages exceeds 3 per seconds, they will be queued up. **Please mind that if those are live messages (using** :token:`PROMFLAG_LIVE` **tag, see above), only the last 3 messages within the second will be available (the others are actually overridden).**
-	* One may change the number of messages per seconds by calling the procedure :token:`pro::messaging::SetMaxMessagesPerSecond(20);` in your model (in the `PostMainInitialization <https://download.aimms.com/aimms/download/manuals/AIMMS3LR_DataInitialization.pdf>`_ procedure for example).
+	* One may change the number of messages per seconds by calling the procedure :token:`pro::messaging::SetMaxMessagesPerSecond(20);` in your model (in the :doc:`lr:data-communication-components/data-initialization-verification-and-control/model-initialization-and-termination` procedure for example).
 The maximum value is 20 messages per seconds.
 	* If any delegated procedure argument would exceed 1000 AIMMS elements, AIMMS will raise an error when using the Cloud AIMMS PRO platform, thus **aborting the execution of the delegated procedure**.
 Using a PRO platform on premise, AIMMS will write a warning in the PRO log files.

 .. seealso::

-    About the **PostMainInitialization** procedure, and the AIMMS startup sequence: https://download.aimms.com/aimms/download/manuals/AIMMS3LR_DataInitialization.pdf
+    About the **PostMainInitialization** procedure, and the AIMMS startup sequence: :doc:`lr:data-communication-components/data-initialization-verification-and-control/model-initialization-and-termination`